ScenicNL: Generating Probabilistic Scenario Programs from Natural Language: ScenicNL

 \subsection{Output: CARLA Simulation Execution}

-For all successful end-to-end runs, ScenarioNL can generate multiple simulations by sampling a single fixed program from the Scenic program.
-The resulting program is then run in a simulator (in our case CARLA).
+For all successful end-to-end runs, ScenicNL can generate multiple simulations by sampling a single fixed program from the Scenic program.
+Each sample yields concrete values which are drawn from the distributions defined in the programs.
+This is then run in a simulator (in our case CARLA, however, Scenic does support other simulators).
 Each simulation is then rendered with realistic physics, dynamics, and graphics.
-This allows for further semantic validation of the ScenarioNL output.
+This allows for further semantic validation of the ScenicNL output.
+Since our output is a concise program, asking "what-if" questions is as simple as modifying a small portion of the program.

 Our initial experiments with GPT-4 Vision and LLaVA, indicate that a strong Vision-Language Model (VLM) such as GPT-4 can serve as an adequate vision critic.
-However, we do not include the vision critic in our final system as we have yet to determine where in the system the feedback should be provided (ex. directly to the Scenic program or prior during the ToT reasoning).
+However, we do not include the vision critic in our final system as we have yet to determine where in the system the feedback should be provided (i.e. directly to the Scenic program or prior in the natural language space during the ToT reasoning).
 This is left as future work.

-Still, with the programs that are generated, downstream applications include tools such as VerifAI \citep{verifai-cav19} to perform formal analysis of their learning based components to better understand their system's failure modalities.
+With the programs that are generated, there are numerous downstream applications including using tools such as VerifAI \citep{verifai-cav19} to perform formal analysis of their learning based components to better understand their system's failure modalities, learning Operational Design Domains \cite{opdesigndo, torfah_odd} to predict when an accident is imminent, retraining of Reinforcement Learning policies on the new data generated by these programs, and many others.